Helping Authors Write Their Query Letters

 • Capture the interest of the agent

-• Convince them your book will sell
+• Convince them the book will sell

-Paragraph 1a: Put your best foot forward
+Paragraph 1a: Best foot forward

-The first paragraph should lead with your strongest selling point, so this will vary from writer to writer, book to book.
-If you have any connections to the agent, you could start with this – e.g. if one of the agent’s current clients referred you, if you met the agent at a conference or heard them speak at an event, etc. You might also want to kick off with any prestigious credentials you have, such as a creative writing MA from a highly regarded university, awards from writing competitions or publication credits from noteworthy publications.
+The first paragraph should lead with the strongest selling point, so this will vary from writer to writer, book to book.
+If the author has any connections to the agent, they could start with this – e.g. if one of the agent’s current clients referred them, if they met the agent at a conference or heard them speak at an event, etc.

-Paragraph 1b: Your hook
+Paragraph 1b: The hook

 If you can’t convey the essence of your book in three sentences, the chances are that I won’t be able to either.
 Publishing (certainly at the commercial end) is largely centred on elevator pitches.